DataCueCo/slate/source/index.html.md

 ### API URL

-The API is located at `https://api.datacue.co`.
+The backend data API is located at `https://api.datacue.co`.
+The frontend events API is located at `https://events.datacue.co`.

+Our javascript library interacts with `events.datacue.co` for you.
+This is why you don't see this URL in the frontend code samples.

 ### Authentication